sgratzl/d3tutorial/README.md

 **INTERACTIVE**

-Adding a title attribute: [barchart02_title.html](examples/barchart02_title.html) ([Open in Codepen](https://codepen.io/sgratzl/pen/PbjjWv))
+Adding a title attribute: [barchart02_title.html](examples/barchart02_title.html) ([Open in CodePen](https://codepen.io/sgratzl/pen/PbjjWv))

 ---

 <a id="d3-data-loading"></a>
 ## Data Loading: d3.json, d3.csv

 In the current version we have static hard-coded data in our files.
 D3 provides a bunch of function for loading external files.
 The most important ones are `d3.json` for loading JSON files and `d3.csv` for CSV files respectively.
+Both return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) that will resolve when the file has been loaded.

 **Important: Data Loading is asynchronous**!
 That means you won't get the data immediately as a return value.
-But you are handing in a callback function, as soon as the data are ready.
+But you get a Promise that will be resolved , as soon as the data are ready.
 You can't predict when this happens.
 You have to structure your code accordingly.

 ```js
 d3.json('file_to_load.json').then((data) => {